BJC Vice President, Center for Clinical Excellence

 Dr. Clay Dunagan provides leadership for the organization on quality assessment and improvement initiatives.
-He is vice president of the BJC Center for Clinical Excellence, which supports the members of BJC HealthCare in measuring and enhancing the quality of care.
+He also directs the BJC Center for Clinical Excellence, which is responsible for supporting the members of BJC HealthCare in measuring and enhancing the quality of care.
 The Center comprises a diverse group of health care professionals, including epidemiologists, analysts, computer programmers, industrial engineers and quality consultants.